Performant-Labs/LambdaTestPWCert101/README.md

 2. Install browsers and dependencies: npx playwright install npx playwright install-deps
-3. Playwright.config.js has been altered to run
+3. Playwright.config.js has been altered to run the tests on just Chromium and Safari.

 ## Run tests locally